MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 **Experience for users with only a Forms Pro license**

-If you have only a Forms Pro license and try to sign in to Forms Pro, the following message will be displayed with a link to go to Dynamics 365 Customer Voice.
+If you have only a Forms Pro license and try to sign in to Forms Pro using the [http://forms.office.com](http://forms.office.com) URL, the following message is displayed till August 30, 2020 with a link to go to Dynamics 365 Customer Voice.

 `image`

+After August 30, 2020, the following message will be displayed:

+`image`

 **Experience for users with both Forms and Forms Pro licenses**

-If you have licenses for both Forms and Forms Pro, and have created surveys in Forms Pro, the following message is displayed where you can choose to go to Dynamics 365 Customer Voice or stay in Forms.
+If you have licenses for both Forms and Forms Pro, and have created surveys in Forms Pro, you are redirected to the Forms home page.
+The following message is displayed till August 30, 2020.
+You can choose to go to Dynamics 365 Customer Voice or stay in Forms.
+You'll not be able to switch to Forms Pro from Forms.

 ![Forms Pro move message](media/forms-pro-move-message.png "Forms Pro move message")

-If you choose to stay in Forms, the following message is displayed at the top of the page, stating that your Forms Pro surveys are available in Dynamics 365 Customer Voice and won't be available through Forms after the transition period is over.
+If you choose to stay in Forms, the following message is displayed at the top of the page, stating that your Forms Pro surveys are available in Dynamics 365 Customer Voice and won't be available through Forms after August 30, 2020.

 ![Forms Pro move message bar](media/forms-pro-move-message-bar.png "Forms Pro move message bar")

 If you select a survey tile, you're redirected to the corresponding project in Dynamics 365 Customer Voice.
+After August 30, 2020, Forms Pro survey tiles will be removed and only forms and quizzes will be available.

 **Experience for users with only a Forms license**